robotpilot/turtlebot3_wiki/docs/source/opencr_software.rst

 .. image:: _static/software/remote_pc_and_turtlebot.png
     :align: center

 ..
-WARNING:: The following contents correspond to ``Remote PC`` (your desktop or laptop PC) which controls TurtleBot3.
-You should never apply the following to your TurtleBot.
+WARNING:: The contents in this chapter corresponds to the ``Remote PC`` (your desktop or laptop PC) which will control TurtleBot3.
+Do NOT apply this instruction to your TurtleBot3.

 ..
 NOTE:: The OpenCR board is pre-loaded with the software needed to run your specific TurtleBot3 model(Burger or Waffle).
 Refer to the information below only if you want to modify the existing software or write new software for the OpenCR.

 ..
-NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version and this setup can be done on Intel® Joule™.
+NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` and OpenCR software setup can be done from Intel® Joule™.

-The OpenCR controls the Dynamixels on the instructions from the SBC.
-To do this, a specific firmware should be built in the board.
+The OpenCR controls DYNAMIXELs with instructions from the SBC.
+To be able to control DYNAMIXELs, a specific firmware should be installed on the board.
 See the descriptions and configure the settings.

 ArduinoIDE settings for the OpenCR
 ----------------------------------

-Follow the instructions to get the OpenCR Arduino development environment on the ``Remote PC``.
+Following instructions will setup the OpenCR Arduino development environment on the ``Remote PC``.

 USB port settings
 ~~~~~~~~~~~~~~~~~

 ..
-TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.
+TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+Shortcut key for terminal is Ctrl-Alt-T.

-[``Remote PC``] Make the OpenCR USB port be able to upload the ``Arduino IDE`` program without root permission.
+[``Remote PC``] The following commands allow to use OpenCR USB port for uploading ``Arduino IDE`` program without acquiring root permission.

 .. code-block:: bash